- Why SYMG?

 Moderate-Difficult (Difficult if partaking in all hiking activities, notably within Cochamo, otherwise moderate).
 This trip is pack horse/porter assisted which means one can expect to hike with a day pack weighing at most 15 pounds (7 kilos) for a maximum of 8 miles (13 km) per day over rugged trails with some steep ups and downs.

 We will spend the first night of the trip in a quaint B&B in Puerto Varas, Chile.
 The next two nights we will be ‘‘glamping’’ inside the cozy refugios of Parque Tagua Tagua.
-Nights four and five we spend at the Campo Eggers Bed & Breakfast in Llanada Grande.
+Night four we will enjoy the surprising comforts of Mitico Puelo Lodge.
+Nights five and six we spend at the Campo Eggers Bed & Breakfast in Llanada Grande.
 The next two nights are spent in the quaint Mountain Lodge of La Junta.
 The final night is again spent at the B&B in Puerto Varas.

 We supply all group gear (water filters, group first aid kit, etc.).
-Participants may choose to supply their own sleeping bag (20F or warmer).
+Participants may choose to supply their own sleeping bag (20F or warmer), but don't need to.
 Participants will bring their own clothing and footwear.
 A detailed gear list will be sent to you upon registration.

 All meals included as indicated in the program below.
 We can adapt the menu based on medical needs.
 (9 breakfasts, 8 lunches, 8 dinners and trail snacks).
 We take pride in providing excellent meals even in remote surroundings.